Paul Haley II

 Paul Haley II (born January 20, 1988) is an American professional golfer who plays on the Korn Ferry Tour.

+Career

 Haley played college golf at Georgia Tech.
 In his senior season, he won the Atlantic Coast Conference Championship.
 He turned professional after graduating in 2011.

-Haley joined the Nationwide Tour (now Korn Ferry Tour) in 2012 where he won his third start of the season at the Chile Classic.
+Haley joined the Nationwide Tour in 2012 where he won his third start of the season at the Chile Classic.